PhyloStar/UDTelugu/_te-pos/NUM.md

 In case of multi-word numeric expressions, all words are tagged NUM and connected by a FLAT dependency relation.

 Since Numbers in Telugu can also function as ADJ and NOUN, Inflected numbers will be either of them depending on their function in the sentence.

+e.g., in మొదటి రోజు, ఒక పాట etc., the number words function as ADJ to the following nouns and should be tagged such.